 And if the name sounds familiar it's a hint to the owner's New Zealand heritage - jandals is the New Zealand name for sandals or thongs.

-But there's could be a time when it might be noice to match my cupcake with a wine choice, but what would it be?
+But if I wanted to match my cupcake with a wine choice, but what would it be?

 Master of Wine, Peter Scudamore Smith came to my rescue with these guidelines.

 Peter says start with the anatomy of a cup cake-sponge (butter, slippery stuff/fat) which is complemented by sweetness/sugar in the icing or cup cake body, plus flavouring.

 Dry wine is incompatible to the combination of sweet cake, and with the drying out effect of wine, the flavours are all out of sync.

 Instead Peter recommends a sweet cake plus sweet wine match because of the high acidity behind the sweet wine will sooth the match and create palate harmony.
 As well, the acidity in both the cake ingredients and the sticky highlight the cake taste.

 Which sticky?
 Well staying close to home, Barambah Wines in the South Burnett has a sticky is made by a using traditional techniques.
 Barambah Wines have built a series of drying racks to wither the grapes and make a artisan-style sweet table dessert wine.

 Yummy - sounds just what I need for my next cupcake degustation!

 Here are Peter's tasting notes on the wine -